united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

   using Rocky.
 You can find a list of the requirements and the image for Rocky by clicking on the **REQUIREMENTS** button on the right hand side of the Management Console.
-  {{% notice note %}}
-  Newer or older versions of the operating system, or other operating systems such as Ubuntu, may work, but please note that we do not support them commercially.
-  {{% /notice %}}

 2. Once you have successfully installed your operating system, you can configure your instance in the Management